caf-expert/CAF-Hackathon-Advanced/README.md

 - Business continuity and disaster recovery
 - Security governance and compliance
 - Platform automation and DevOps

+### Well architected framework intro

+We go thru the framework and the five pillars of architectural excellence:

+- Reliability
+- Security
+- Cost Optimization
+- Operational Excellence
+- Performance Efficiency

 ## Challenges in this Hackathon